Hailst0rm1/obsidian-ghost-publish/README.md

 meta_title: Title displayed to search engine result pages
 meta_description: Description displayed to search engine result pages
 canonical_url: The url displayed to search engine result pages
-files_directory: Directory for images, relative path to vault (require "/" in beginning, will extend the "Image Folder" setting if set).
-Mostly to avoid a messy image folder.
 files_upload: Upload images inside of your note to ghost.
 Default off to avoid duplicate pictures on server.

 ### Example